hangrybear666/15-devops-bootcamp__ansible/README.md

 coming up

 <b><u>The course examples are:</u></b>
-1. Provision Linode/EC2 Instance /w terraform & use ansible to create linux service-user, install node and npm, then deploy and start a node application
+1. Provision 1-n Linode/EC2 Instances /w terraform & use ansible to create linux service-user, install node and npm, then deploy and start a node application
-2. Provision Linode/EC2 Instance /w terraform & use ansible
+2. Provision 1-n Linode/EC2 Instances /w terraform & use ansible to install java and deploy nexus artifact repository

 <!-- <b><u>The exercise projects are:</u></b> -->